-Construction of the proposed Commercial LPOE and RHC LPOE under Alternative 1 would result in short-term, minor, adverse, and indirect impacts to surface waters; and short-term, minor adverse and direct impacts to groundwater.
-Construction at the RHC LPOE would also result in long-term, minor, adverse, direct and indirect impacts to floodplains.
+Construction of the proposed Commercial LPOE and RHC LPOE under Alternative 1 would result in short-term, minor, adverse, direct and indirect impacts to surface waters; and short-term, minor adverse and direct impacts to groundwater.

-Operations of Alternative 1 would result in long-term, minor, adverse, and indirect impacts to surface waters and groundwater at the proposed Commercial LPOE.
+Operations of Alternative 1 would result in long-term, minor to moderate, adverse, and direct and indirect impacts to water resources at the proposed Commercial LPOE.
 There would be similar impacts at the RHC LPOE, but overall impacts would be negligible to minor.

-Although NWI mapping indicates 944 feet of seasonally flooded riverine feature located along the southeast portion of the Commercial LPOE site, a site reconnaissance determined this feature is not perennial in nature and no evidence of hydrology (e.g., bed and bank features) was observed at the site.
+Although NWI mapping indicates approximately 1,500 feet of a seasonally flooded riverine feature is located along the southeast portion of the Commercial LPOE site, a site reconnaissance determined this feature is not perennial in nature and no evidence of hydrology (e.g., bed and bank features) was observed at the site.
 Therefore, construction of the Commercial LPOE would not have direct impacts to surface waters.
 Short-term, minor, adverse, and indirect impacts to downstream surface waters could occur due to increased potential for sedimentation and contamination from construction site runoff, as well as increased potential for spills of petroleum products or other hazardous materials stored onsite during construction.
 Sediments potentially contaminated by such spills could travel offsite and adversely affect water quality in offsite surface waters, including the unnamed ephemeral stream that flows north of the proposed Commercial LPOE site.
 Contaminants would ultimately travel to the Whitewater Draw or percolate to the groundwater.

 Because the project would disturb more than 1 acre of land, implementation of Alternative 1 would include adherence to the terms of Arizona Stormwater CGP and City of Douglas Permit.
 Conditions of these permits require development of appropriate documentation (i.e., Notice of Intent, site map, SWPPP, signed certification statement, post-construction documentation, and payment of fees).
 A SWPPP is required to be developed prior to construction to address control of pollutant discharges using BMPs selected for the specific project and to address stormwater monitoring.
-These BMPs include, but are not limited to, the measures summarized in Section 3.8.2.4.
+These BMPs include, but are not limited to, the measures summarized in Section 3.6.2.6.
 New development would also be required to comply with the terms of the City of Douglas new development stormwater requirements, which require all development and redevelopment projects, where applicable and feasible, to include oil/water separators prior to retention ponds, utilize low water use/drought-tolerant planting, and on-site retention (City of Douglas 2018a).
 Additional sustainable stormwater management practices would be reviewed and applied as applicable, including management of surface water runoff previously conveyed by existing seasonally flooded riverine features.
 The permit also ensures conformance with stormwater, erosion, sediment control, and land use requirements.
 The project is required to have the City of Douglas permit, AZPDES permit, and an NOI on site at all times.
 Following construction, the site must meet the conditions for Notice of Termination by certifying the site has been stabilized and there is no potential for construction-related stormwater discharges.
 Post-construction BMPs and long-term maintenance plans must also be in place in order to apply for Notice of Termination.
 With adherence to these conditions, overall impacts to surface waters from potential spills, erosion, and sedimentation during construction would remain minor.